Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-library-support" %} support all versions of Android starting with API level 16 (Jelly Bean).

+{% include requirement/MUST id="android-library-java-lang" %} write client libraries in Java.
+This avoids forcing customers to depend on the Kotlin runtime in their applications.

-{% include requirement/MUST id="android-swift-support" %} support Java 8 language features that do not require [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) to work on older Android versions.
+{% include requirement/MUST id="android-java8-support" %} support Java 8 language features that do not require [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) to work on older Android versions.
 For more information on the list of supported language features, please refer [Use Java 8 language features and APIs](https://developer.android.com/studio/write/java8-support#supported_features).

 ### Packaging